-- experience of public administration in Ireland and human resources in a public sector environment; - experience of the public sector recruitment life cycle, including competitions processes, vetting and onboarding; - proven ability to communicate effectively and to establish and develop effective relationships with a broad range of stakeholders and to engage with those stakeholders in person on a regular basis: - experience of managing multiple workload demands, and working to tight deadlines; - sound knowledge of human resources policies and process and experience of their application;
+- Proven ability to communicate effectively and to establish and develop effective relationships with a broad range of stakeholders and to engage with those stakeholders in person on a regular basis; - Experience of managing multiple workload demands, and working to tight deadlines; - A willingness and capacity to assume the levels of responsibility and accountability required to carry out a range of professional and operational functions; - Leadership ability along with organisational and management skills which will inspire, motivate and develop people; - Excellent verbal and written communication and the capacity to influence and work effectively with a broad range of stakeholders in a constructive manner; - Sound judgement, problem solving and decision making skills are essential; Delivery focus, flexibility, and a hands-on as appropriate to a small agency; - Self-motivation, commitment and energy, with a passion to serve and protect the public interest;

-- a willingness and capacity to assume the levels of responsibility and accountability required to carry out a range of professional and operational functions; - leadership ability along with organisational and management skills which will inspire, motivate and develop people; - excellent verbal and written communication and the capacity to influence and work effectively with a broad range of stakeholders in a constructive manner; - sound judgement, problem solving and decision making skills are essential;; - delivery focus, flexibility, and a hands-on as appropriate to a small agency; - self-motivation, commitment and energy, with a passion to serve and protect the public interest; and - Ambition to assist in delivering on demanding strategic development targets with strong personal and professional credibility. - It is desirable that the successful candidate be a member of a prescribed body such as the CIPD, with at least 3 years post qualification experience.
+- Ambition to assist in delivering on demanding strategic development targets with strong personal and professional credibility; - It is desirable that the successful candidate will have at least 3 years relevant experience.

-In addition, applicants should have all the abilities that are required at Higher Executive Officer level.
-In particular applicants must demonstrate by reference to specific achievements that they possess the qualities, skills and knowledge required for the role of Higher Executive Officer (in the context of this particular and specific Principal level post) as identified by the Public Appointments Service (PAS) competency framework.
+Applicants must demonstrate by reference to specific achievements that they possess the qualities, skills and knowledge required for the role of Higher Executive Officer as identified by the Public Appointments Service (PAS) competency framework.